portartoor/FRMWRK/README.md

 # FRMWRK v 1.0

-contains:
+This framework is created as alternative solution for developers to build web apps with maximum freely and easily as possible.
+Therefore, I left only the necessary logical and structural functions and the cleanest possible architecture.
+I believe that thanks to this, literally every developer gets a very convenient and understandable tool for a quick start.
+More about FRMWRK project you can found at https://frmwrk.portartur.pro

+# Contains:

 - php framework on MVC pattern + easy configurable pattern system
 - ability to load modules
 - templating core with jquery 3.3.1 and normalized css included
 - maximum logic and usability conception
 - nothing superfluous, only really necessary functionality and code

-This framework is created as alternative solution for developers to build web apps with maximum freely and easily as possible.
-Therefore, I left only the necessary logical and structural functions and the cleanest possible architecture.
-I believe that thanks to this, literally every developer gets a very convenient and understandable tool for a quick start.
-More about FRMWRK project you can found at https://frmwrk.portartur.pro

 # Instalation